JHlearner/lihongyi/README.md

 # lihongyi
-The asignment of lihongyi's machine learning
+The assignment of lihongyi's machine learning